danadesrosiers/silex-annotation-provider/README.md

 silex-annotation-provider
 =========================

-**This is the Silex 2.0 compatible version.
-It is in development and NOT STABLE.
-See 1.1 branch for stable version.**

 A Silex ServiceProvider that defines annotations that can be used in a Silex controller.
 Define your controllers in a class and use annotations to setup routes and define modifiers.